 Once the dimensions and gaps between the plots in the template match well with the background imagery, you can go ahead and adjust number of rows and columns so that the whole trial is covered with plots:

 Click "Next" to proceed to the step where you can specify plot numbering.

-Here you can specify from which corner the numbering should start, in which direction the numbering should go, what character to use as a separator between row and column numbers as well as how many digits to use.
+Here you can specify which naming pattern to use, from which corner the numbering should start, in which direction the numbering should go, what character to use as a separator between row and column numbers as well as how many digits to use.